 |One of Xerath's highest damaging abilities is his ultimate, enabling him to cast a long range, AoE damage arcane barrage.
 Ultimate Hunter reduces the cooldown by 5%, plus an additional 4% per bounty hunter stack, which is gained on the first kill of every enemy champion.
 Very good synergy with Transcendence.|

 Xerath's main aim in the game is dealing spell damage, and the +18 magic penetration is going to increase his damage output and burst exponentially.
 These are the best boots to take on Xerath.

 A good choice if you want extra CDR, synergizing well with Transcendence and Cosmic Insight, but it's generally overkill at this point.
 You're better off buying Mobi boots, increasing your roaming potential.

 Boots of Mobility > MOVEMENT SPEED

-These are the cheapest boots in the game, but can be the most useful - especially if you do plan on roaming the map.
-They're the best pick up if you're behind, or you're going to be concentrating on roaming, or peeling.
+These are the best pick up if you're behind, or you're going to be concentrating on roaming, or peeling.